International Workers' Day: Spain

-The first Día del Trabajador was celebrated in 1889 but only became a public holiday with the beginning of the Spanish Second Republic in 1931.
+In Spain, the first Workers' Day (Día del Trabajador) was celebrated in 1889 but only became a public holiday with the beginning of the Spanish Second Republic in 1931.
 It was banned afterwards by the Franco regime in 1937.
 The year after it was decreed that the "Fiesta de la Exaltación del Trabajo," or Labor Festival, be held on 18 July, the anniversary of the Francoist military coup, instead.
 After the death of Francisco Franco in 1975 and the move towards democracy, the first large rallies on 1 May began again in 1977.
 It was re-introduced as a public holiday in 1978.
 Commonly, peaceful demonstrations and parades occur in major and minor cities.

 Sweden

 1 May has been an important part of Swedish history since the late 19th century.
 The day was made a public holiday in 1938 but had been celebrated by the Swedish Social Democratic Party and the left since 1890.
-The first May Day celebration gathered more than 50,000 people in central Stockholm.
+The first International Workers' Day celebration gathered more than 50,000 people in central Stockholm.
 The crowd went to hear speeches by the leading figures in the Swedish labour movement such as Hjalmar Branting (later prime minister), August Palm and Hinke Bergegren.
 During World War I the demonstrations mainly had a peace message and the Liberal Party also joined the demonstrations.
 The eight-hour working day and women's suffrage were the principal themes during the troubled times after World War I.